 Widener Works Timeline & Requirements

--Students MUST attend a mandatory one-hour orientation: February 15, 2023 at noon or 4:30 pm in UC Room C
+-Students MUST attend a mandatory one-hour orientation: November 15, 2023 at noon in QC Room 107.

--Students MUST attend a mandatory one-hour externship reflection session on March 28, 2023 at 4:30 pm.
-Location TBD
+-Students MUST attend a mandatory one-hour externship reflection session in January. *Time and Location TBD*

 Widener Works Documents